Circus operator agrees to plea deal in tent collapse

 LANCASTER, N.H.
 (AP) — Court records show a Florida-based circus operator has agreed to a plea deal following a tent collapse in New Hampshire in 2015 that killed two people and injured dozens.

-The Caledonian-Record in New Hampshire reports (http://bit.ly/2hXErSq) details of the plea deal involving Sarasota-based Walker International Events weren’t made available.
+The Caledonian-Record in Vermont reports (http://bit.ly/2hXErSq) details of the plea deal involving Sarasota-based Walker International Events weren’t made available.

 The company had previously pleaded not guilty to a felony charge of operating without a license and to misdemeanor counts alleging it hadn’t complied with state standards.
 Corporations can face fines and sanctions on criminal convictions.

-Note: This story has been corrected to show that the Caledonian-Record is in Vermont, not New Hampshire.